How to Organize a Closet in 30 Minutes

 My trick was to gather different sized baskets for everything that I needed to keep in the closet, and while my needs will differ from your needs, ‘a basket for everything’ can be applied to all closets, cupboards, and storage spaces in your home!

 Before…and after!
 Can you believe the difference a few baskets can make?
+You can find more of my favorite baskets in my kitchen organization post.

 My organization process went like this: once a basket was filled, it was safe for me to throw out anything that didn’t fit in it.
 For example, once I had an entire basket of cleaning rags, I knew it was okay for me to get rid of the rest that didn’t fit in the basket.